EU should enforce rules to prevent vetoes on tax reforms - Juncker

 Juncker said it was possible under already existing rules to switch to majority voting in certain areas, and this should be applied to decisions on “fair taxes of the digital industry”.

-“I want decisions in the Council (of EU ministers) to be taken more often and more easily by qualified majority,” Juncker said.

-In separate remarks, the commissioner in charge of tax issues, Pierre Moscovici, said on Wednesday that the EU executive will present a new “initiative” on digital taxation in the coming weeks.
+In separate remarks, the commissioner in charge of tax issues, Pierre Moscovici, said on Wednesday that the EU executive will present a new legislative proposal on digital taxation “in the coming weeks”.

 The simpler decision-making should also be used to decide on legislative proposals on Value Added Tax (VAT) and on a common consolidated corporate tax base, which would harmonise national rules on tax deductions, Juncker said.